Mac-Adam/Infinite_Fractal_Unity/README.md

 ## Where do the colors come from?

-If the |z| > 4 we can be sure that the series diverges, we can therefore stop the computation and get the iteration count.
+If the $|z| > 4$ we can be sure that the series diverges, we can therefore stop the computation and get the iteration count.
-In order to smooth out the gradient the |z| is taken into account.
+In order to smooth out the gradient the $|z|$ is taken into account.
 Using this data, color is calculated using a CIELAB or CIELCh color space